-Air Force tasks P-3K2 Orion to search for Norwegian sailor 300km off the coast of New Zealand
+Air Force Orion finds Norwegian sailor after distress beacon activated

-A search has been launched for a Norwegian sailor missing in the Pacific Ocean, 300km off the coast of New Zealand.
+A Norwegian sailor in trouble in the Pacific Ocean, 300km off the coast of New Zealand, has been located.

-The New Zealand Defence Force has joined the search for the man, who activated his distress beacon this morning.
+The New Zealand Defence Force joined the search for the man, who activated his distress beacon this morning.

 It gave his location as 2800km east-northeast of New Zealand.